Search

 The Accessibilty for Ontarians with Disabilities Act, 2005 requires municipalities to address the needs of those within their community with disabilities.
 The Town is seeking your assistance to help us identify barriers for persons with disabilities in buildings and facilities owned and operated by the Town.
 Are you facing accessibilty challenges in the Town?
 We want to hear from you!
 We want your feedback so that we can improve our services and make them more accessible.
 Please forward your concerns to info@laurentianhills.ca or call the municipal office at 613-584-3114.

-Nov.
-9, 2023, 10:56 a.m.
+April 17, 2024, 11:15 a.m.
 News Update banner image

-Available now at Point Alexander
+Spring Storytime at Point Alexander Library

 Date modified: